-The Medical Benefits Chart on the following pages lists the services Astiva Health Value covers and what you pay out-of-pocket for each service.
+The Medical Benefits Chart on the following pages lists the services Astiva Health Savings covers and what you pay out-of-pocket for each service.
+Part D prescription drug coverage is in Chapter 5.
 The services listed in the Medical Benefits Chart are covered only when the following coverage requirements are met: